Parish Focus Groups

 Currently we are:

-- Supporting four students attending Marist Teacher's College in Baucau.
+- Supporting 4 students attending Marist Teacher's College in Baucau.

 - Providing nutritious lunches for students at St. Antonio's College, Baucau.

-- Thrity men and women have made fifty-four visit to Baucau, staying as guests of the Salesian Community.
+- Visited Baucau 54 times, staying as guests of the Salesian Community.

-- They have taught english and other subjects at St. Antonio's and other schools.
+- Taught english and other subjects at St. Antonio's and other schools.

-- They have provided vocational guidance for senior students and contributed to their welfare needs.
+- Provided vocational guidance for senior students and contributed to their welfare needs.

-- They have joined in extra-curricular activities strengthening the bonds between students, staff and volunteers.
+- Joined in extra-curricular activities strengthening the bonds between students, staff and volunteers.

 St Vincent de Paul Society